 Below you will find additional privacy information you may wish to know.
 Enfield is committed to maintaining the privacy of your personal information.
 If you have any issues with our privacy, please contact Complaints and Information via the website or via email.

-Data collected by Enfield Council is generally processed within the UK and the EEA.
-These uses all comply with the requirements of the GDPR and UK government security policy.
-For some purposes, we process in the USA; this use is covered by either contractual agreements with an assessment of adequacy or US Privacy Shield.
+Data collected by Enfield Council is generally processed within the UK.
+These uses all comply with the requirements of the UK law and UK government security policy.
+Some purposes use EEA storage, this is covered under the ICO’s assessment of adequacy and contractual agreements.
+For some limited purposes, we process in the USA; this use is covered by contractual agreements with an assessment of adequacy.

-Typically, our data is either stored in Ireland or Southern England.
-Backups of data and resilient services are generally in the Netherlands or Northern England.
+Typically, our data is stored in Southern England.
+Backups of data and resilient services are generally in Northern England.

 We use a variety of techniques to ensure the privacy of your personal data and protect it from unauthorised disclosure or access.
 These include physical security, encryption at rest and in transit, multi-factor authentication and intrusion detection systems.